FoltronS/SRCNN-plus/README.md

 | conv2 | Non-linear mapping | 64 to 32 | 5×5 | 2 |
 | conv3 | Reconstruction | 32 to 1 | 5×5 | 2 |

 Zero-padding keeps spatial dimensions constant (required for the residual skip connection).
 Only the Y (luminance) channel of YCbCr is processed; Cb and Cr are bicubic-upscaled and recombined after inference.
+Total parameters: **57,281**.

 ---